 I feel like I was given the key to a secret vineyard tucked away in the greenest hillsides of Italy.
-It’s in a town you likely have never heard of.
-Built more than 2000 years ago, its large valleys and grapes are as rich as Tuscany but it is often overlooked when it comes to savoury wine.
-This time I skipped the vineyards of Tuscany for Imola in the region of Emilia Romagna.
-I found a place where the people, the beauty, and the wine is a local, unintentional secret.
+It’s in a town most people have never heard of.
+Built more than 2000 years ago, its large valleys and grapes are as rich as Tuscany’s.
+Located in Imola in the region of Emilia Romagna, this wine country is a local and unintentional secret.

-In between conversations in his car Patrick would point out new commercial buildings along our route to Imola, which have just been left unfinished and abandoned – the spiralling economy has left little money to complete developments and thousands of locals remain unemployed.
+Along our drive to Imola, we passed many commercial buildings, unfinished and abandoned – the spiralling economy has left little money to finish developments and thousands of locals remain unemployed in this area.
 Still, he says people are generally content.
-After all, they live in one of the richest countries in the world for food, and most of all, wine.
+After all, they live in one of the wealthiest countries in the world for food, and most of all, wine.

-Sergio’s vineyard, Tre Monti (or three mountains) is named for the three large hills that surround the winery.
-The winery has been a family business since 1989 but ask anyone who spends his life in the wine business and they’ll agree
+Sergio’s vineyard, Tre Monti is named for the three large hills that surround the winery.
+The winery has been a family business since 1989 but ask anyone who spends life in the wine business and they’ll agree:

 truly great wine is made in the vineyard, not the winery

 Sergio owns about 55 hectares across two estates (the other is in the hills of Forli) but in Imola there is a unique viticoltura that makes wine so delicious – a culture dedicated to the science and production of wine and the study of grapes.
 His family has been dedicated to the craft for more than 30 years and he tells me Imola is the perfect region for grape-growing.

 The terrain here is very hilly with varying degrees of inclines and descents.
 Hillsides are actually better for grape growing than flat terrain because it means crops can get a good amount of direct sunlight while still being slopey enough to help drain water after rainy days.